sisul01/FreeCAD-Projects/Tools/DrillHolder/README.md

 As always, the thread needs a few passes until the unevenness caused by the printing is smoothed off.

+Edit 30.03.24:

+At the request of a user, I have added collets with a diameter of 8.5mm to 10mm.
+However, I would like to add that in my opinion the mechanical stability and clamping force is no longer sufficient in all cases from diameters of approx. 6mm and higher.
+At best, the tool will slip in the collet during use, but overloading and material breakage can also occur.

+I have also uploaded the corresponding step files.

 _Printer Settings:_
 Material: PLA
 Resolution: 0.2mm